Cinema of Costa Rica: History

 Regional film festivals have succeeded in recognizing and promoting regional films and promoting regional connections.
 The first regular showcase for local films in Central America was Costa Rica's Filmmaking and Video Showcase, which lasted from 1992 to 2012.
 In 2012, it became the International Film Festival San José Peace on Earth, and included both national and international films for the first time.
 In 2015, it expanded into the Costa Rican International Film Festival, and grew to show 73 films in 2017.
 The festival shows films in competition for prizes in national, regional, and international categories and provides help for projects underway.
 The Icaro Central American Film Festival has promoted Central American film regionally and internationally.
 Since 2004, the festival's touring showcase, known as Muestra Ícaro, has been exhibited in every Central American country and, recently, to Cuba, Puerto Rico, and the US.

 Costa Rica's National Film Council started submitting entries for the Oscars since 2005.
 A new National Cinematheque building is being constructed in San Jose to support screenings and educational programs.

+In 2001, a collaboration of productions companies and television network, Televisora de Costa Rica, created a film that was financially success in its theatrical release, Asesinato en El Meneo.
 As of January 2015, Maikol Yordan de viaje perdido (Maikol Yordan Travelling Lost, 2014), a neo-costumbrista comedy directed by Miguel Gómez and the comedy troupe La Media Docena, was the most successful film in the Costa Rican box office.
 It attracted 700,000 viewers and showed in local cinemas for six months.